meau/DACSspace/README.md

 A simple Python script to evaluate your ArchivesSpace instance for DACS [single-level minimum](http://www2.archivists.org/standards/DACS/part_I/chapter_1) required elements.

 DACSspace utilizes the ArchivesSpace API to check resources for DACS compliance and produces a csv containing a list of evaluated resources.
-If a DACS field is present it's content will be written to the csv, if a field is missing the csv will read "FALSE" for that item.
+If a DACS field is present its content will be written to the csv, if a field is missing the csv will read "FALSE" for that item.

 ## Requirements